 Flagstones for Walls

+Since flagstone is often used for flooring, consider the types of activities that will take place on the surface before investing.
+For front pathways, think about who might be walking across those flagstones.
 Any relatives on walkers or in wheelchairs?
 A smooth and even pathway will make the walk from the street or curb to your front entry much easier.
 Some cities have building code requirements for ease of access and entry.

+Backyards can be more casual and creative, with flagstones separated by low-growing ground cover or pea gravel rather than cement or mortar.
 If the flagstone is for a patio, any furniture that sits on top of the stone should be flat, even and steady.